 Less impact on financial aid than other college savings vehicles.
 If the student is a dependent, your 529 savings are considered parental assets - which are generally weighted less when calculating Estimated Family Contribution (EFC).
 See our Frequently Asked Questions for details.
 For more about financial aid eligibility, contact a financial advisor, as well as the schools you’re considering.

-North Dakota taxpayers can use College SAVE 529 assets to pay K–12 tuition.
-As of 2018, for federal tax benefit purposes, qualified expenses also include tuition of up to $10,000 per student per year in connection with enrollment or attendance at an elementary or secondary public, private, or religious school (K–12).
-In addition, North Dakota taxpayers can use College SAVE 529 assets to pay for expenses for tuition in connection with enrollment or attendance for K–12 with no state tax consequences.
-State tax treatment of K–12 withdrawals is determined by the state where the taxpayer files state income tax.
-If you’re not a North Dakota taxpayer, please consult with a tax advisor.
+Use College SAVE 529 assets to pay K–12 tuition.
+As of 2018, for federal tax benefit purposes, qualified education expenses also include tuition of up to $10,000 per student per year in connection with enrollment or attendance at an elementary or secondary public, private, or religious school (K–12).
+See the Qualified Withdrawals page for more details.

 529 plans can be rolled over to ABLE plans.
-Federal legislation now allows rollovers from 529 plans to Achieving a Better Life Experience (ABLE) accounts without incurring federal taxes up to the annual ABLE contribution limit.
-North Dakota allows for rollovers of College SAVE 529 assets to ABLE accounts without incurring North Dakota state taxes.
+Federal legislation now allows rollovers from 529 plans to Achieving a Better Life Experience (ABLE) accounts for the benefit of the same beneficiary or a member of the family of the beneficiary without incurring federal taxes up to the annual ABLE contribution limit.
+North Dakota allows for rollovers of College SAVE 529 assets to ABLE accounts without incurring North Dakota state taxes.4

 1Earnings on non-qualified distributions may be subject to federal income tax and a 10% federal penalty tax, as well as state and local income taxes.
 The availability of tax or other benefits may be contingent on meeting other requirements.